 3. Recognize you’re sending an ad

-4. Give an address
+4. Give a physical address

 5. Every email needs an easy opt-out option

-6. Honor opt-outs quickly
+6. Honor opt-out requests quickly

 7. Monitor what others do for you

 If you hire another company to manage your email list, you are still responsible if the company breaks any of these rules.

 Bottom line: Use good judgment and respect your email subscribers.
 When you set up your next email campaign, it doesn’t hurt to check it against this list of rules to make sure everything is legit.

 If you’d like more information, The Federal Trade Commission offers a compliance guide on its site to help small businesses comply with the CAN-SPAM Act.

 Editor’s note: This article was originally published in May 2014 and has been updated for accuracy and relevance.